chasemuss/DnD_Player/Kargaroth_Azrael/Artifacts/End.md

 ---
 tags:
-- God/Aterna/Artifact/End
+- DnD/Kargaroth/God/Aterna/Artifact/End
 ---

 # Notes
-Drawn by [[The Party/Azrael]] when he forsook his oath of conquest for Zicarae, and he became an oathbreaker and decided to fight against Zicarae, and to bring ruin to her plans.
+Drawn by [[Azrael]] when he forsook his oath of conquest for Zicarae, and he became an oathbreaker and decided to fight against Zicarae, and to bring ruin to her plans.

 Gives abilities that are Black Hole Centric